chevereto/docker/docs/UPDATING.md

 # Updating

-**Note:** To update make sure to update your copy of this repo (refer to [REPO SYNCING](./REPO-SYNCING.md)) and from there you can update Chevereto application.

-## Chevereto application update

-To update instances to a new Chevereto version re-build the container image (see [BUILDING](BUILDING.md)) to reflect the target version.
+The update process refers to updating existing Chevereto containers to a newly tagged image previously made.
+Check [UPGRADING](./UPGRADING.md) for the recommended full upgrade process.

-### One-click Chevereto updating
+## One-click Chevereto updating

 Run the following command to update all instances.
 The process will swap every instance to the new container image and perform the necessary database updates.